 The Student Teaching Internship Handbook provides detail and guidelines for meeting the criteria for successful completion of the Internship Semester and the process for obtaining the Illinois Professional Educator License.

-The Concordia University Chicago Director of Christian Education Certification Program is a means by which an individual with a bachelor’s degree from a Synodical institution may become certified as a DCE with The Lutheran Church—Missouri Synod.
-This certification would enable an individual to be eligible to receive a Call as a DCE and to be placed on the roster of the Synod as a Commissioned Minister-Director of Christian Education.
-On campus options only.
+The Concordia University Chicago post-baccalaureate Director of Christian Education Certification Program through colloquy is a means by which an individual with a bachelor’s degree from an accredited institution may become certified as a DCE with The Lutheran Church—Missouri Synod.
+This certification would enable an individual to be eligible to receive a Call as a DCE and to be placed on the roster of the Synod as a Commissioned Minster-Director of Christian Education.
+Online options available for DCE courses.
+Required theology courses can be fulfilled by previously completed coursework at an LCMS Concordia University or online through CUEnet.
+For more information, contact Dr. Debbie Arfsten, DCE Program Director, at debra.arfsten@cuchicago.edu or 708-209-3604.

 Graduation Requirements